-- C. Annual leave is accrued on an anniversary year basis.
-Annual leave shall not accrue in excess of the "maximum accrued days" listed above.
-In other words, employees will not receive any monthly accruals once they have reached their maximum accrual.
-Employees may carry over their accrued but unused annual leave into the following anniversary year, and in accordance with this policy of "maximum accrual amounts" (e.g., for employees with 0 10 years of service, the maximum number of days they can accrue in a given year is 15, and the maximum number of days they can accrue in total is 30; any accruals over 30 are forfeited).
+- C. Vacation leave is accrued on an anniversary year basis.
+Vacation leave shall not accrue in excess of the "maximum accrued" listed above.
+In other words, employees will not receive any accruals once they have reached their maximum accrual.
+Employees may carry over their accrued but unused annual leave into the following anniversary year, and in accordance with this policy of "maximum accrual amounts" (e.g., for employees with 0 10 years of service, the maximum number of hours they can accrue in a given year is 120, and the maximum number of hours they can accrue in total is 240; any accruals over 240 hours are forfeited).
 Employees with sufficient accrued time shall be afforded the opportunity to receive two (2) consecutive weeks of uninterrupted leave if the employee so desires and operational requirements can be met during employee's absence.
-Leave time can only be taken in one (1) hour increments.
 Employees should request advance approval at least two weeks prior to the desired time off from their immediate supervisor.
-The County reserves the right to refuse a vacation request. - D. Annual leave subject to the needs of the County may be scheduled on the basis of department seniority or may be assigned on a first come basis subject to the needs of the County as determined by the County. - E. Employees who have been employed continuously for a period of six (6) months or longer, except those employees terminated by the County pursuant to RSA 28:10-a and employees who resign without giving at least two (2) weeks written notice upon termination of employment, will be paid for any unused accumulated annual leave at the employee's regular rate of pay upon separation from employment. - F. Annual leave is earned from the first day of employment but may only be used as it accrues Page 23 of 59
+The County reserves the right to refuse a vacation request. - D. Vacation leave subject to the needs of the County may be scheduled on the basis of departmental seniority or may be assigned on a first come basis subject to the needs of the County as determined by the County. - E. Employees who have been employed continuously for a period of six (6) months or longer, except those employees terminated by the County pursuant to RSA 28:10-a and employees who resign without giving at least two (2) weeks written notice upon termination of employment, will be paid for any unused accumulated vacation leave at the employee's regular rate of pay upon separation from employment.